CaryLandholt/generator-fatarrow/README.md

 2. The version of the component (e.g. *1.4.0*)
 3. The files within the component to include in your app (e.g. *restangular.min.js*)

-The following will include the *restangular* component, version *1.4.0*, and place the `dist/restangular.min.js` file in the `vendor/scripts` directory.
+The following will include the **restangular** component, version **1.4.0**, and place the `dist/restangular.min.js` file in the `vendor/scripts` directory.
 By default, all Bower components will be placed in the `vendor` directory.
 ```coffee
 BOWER_COMPONENTS =
 	'restangular': '1.4.0':
 		scripts: 'dist/restangular.min.js'
 ```

-If load order is important, include a reference to the file in the **SCRIPTS** config.
+If load order is important, include a reference to the file in the **SCRIPTS** section.

 The following will ensure **restangular** is loaded prior to `app.js`.
 ```coffee